How to Use Fisheye Lenses for Photography

 The original image is on the left, and the post-Hugin one is on the right.
 It is being stretched, but it’s being stretched in a somewhat pleasing way.
 It could be cropped in on the top and bottom a little more to lose some of the obviously stretched parts and also some uninteresting parts of the image.

 This kind of lens correction is different to the Adobe suites.
 It’s not necessarily better or worse—they work in different ways—but this is free and definitely does a nice job.
 With Hugin, you also have a little bit more to work with on the top and bottom of the image, whereas the Adobe suites would just crop it out.
-It’s heavily stretched here, but the actual correction is pretty good; it involves a few more steps, but the result can be worth it.
+It’s heavily stretched here, but the actual correction is good; it involves a few more steps, but the result can be worth it.

 More Lens Tutorials